Anne Marie Rafferty: Honours and awards

 Rafferty was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours for services to healthcare and Dame Commander of the Order of the British Empire (DBE) in the 2020 Birthday Honours for services to nursing.
 Rafferty holds fellowships from Royal College of Nursing (2002), the Queens Nursing Institute (2005) and the American Academy of Nursing (2011).
 She was elected a Fellow of the Academy of Medical Science in 2019 and a Member of the Academia Europaea in 2020.
 She is also a Fellow of King's College London where she has been the professor of nursing policy since 2004.

 Rafferty has been the recipient of various awards including the Nursing Times Leadership Award in 2014 and Health Services Journal Top 100 Clinical Leaders Award in 2015.
 She was inducted onto the Sigma Theta Tau International Hall of Fame in 2016 and in 2017 Rafferty was nominated as one of the 70 most influential nurses in the first 70 years of the National Health Service.

+Rafferty was nominated by Keir Starmer for a life peerage on 20 December 2024 as part of the 2024 Political Peerages.
+She was created Baroness Rafferty, of Kirkcaldy in the County of Fife on 10 February 2025.